matipojo/ai-instructions/.ai_instructions/people.md

 ## Limitations

-- Don't use Slack for code reviews
+- Don't send code snippets in Slack, instead open a Pull Request and send the link
 - Use only in work hours
 - Wait for the response from the other person before sending another message